-Previous research finds a negative association between residential lending and violent crime.
-Kirk (2020) pools three-year data into a single period and controls for collective efficacy, spatial autocorrelation (e.g., the mean value of adjacent areas), and standard sociodemographics, finding that mortgage denials increase violent crime.
-Vélez and Richardson (2012) use a similar method, showing a decrease in homicides.
-Saporu et al. (2011) also pools three years of data and accounts for the dependence of observations in nested units (e.g., tracts nested in cities), finding decreases in violent and property crimes, with larger benefits in Black and Latino communities.
-Shrider and Ramey (2018) use longitudinal data and a random-effects model finding a significant decrease in violent crime in areas providing more mortgages.
+Previous literature includes persuasive descriptive studies finding a negative association between residential lending and violent crime.1 Saporu et al. (2011) pools three years of data into a single average period and accounts for the dependence of observations in nested units (e.g., tracts embedded within cities) and multiple neighborhood and city-level characteristics, finding decreases in violent and property crimes, with larger changes in Black and Latino communities.
+Vélez and Richardson (2012) also uses a three-year average sample and controls for spatial lag autocorrelation (e.g., the mean value of adjacent areas), finding a decrease in homicides.
+Kirk (2020) uses a similar method, controlling for collective efficacy, showing that mortgage denials lead to more violent offenses.
+Shrider and Ramey (2018) uses a random-effects model, finding a decrease in violent crime in areas providing more mortgages.